 Some people may feel insecure about these changes and struggle with their self-image.
 The emotional side effects of cancer surgery are as important to treat as the physical side effects.
 Before cancer surgery, talk with your doctor about how it will affect your appearance and abilities.
 Ask about options for reconstructive surgery or prostheses.
 And, ask about situations that might come up during surgery that would cause a different outcome.
 Learn more about surgery for specific types of cancer.

 You may also want to consider talking with a counselor who can help you cope with these changes to your body.
 In addition, some patients find it helpful to join a support group of other patients in similar situations.

 Sexuality and Reproduction

 Certain types of surgery may affect patients’ sexual and reproductive health.
-In particular, talk with your doctor before your surgery about how it may affect your fertility, which is a woman’s ability to conceive a child or maintain a pregnancy and a man’s ability to father a child.
+In particular, talk with your doctor before your surgery about how it may affect your fertility.
+Fertility is a woman’s ability to conceive a child or maintain a pregnancy and a man’s ability to father a child.
 Learn more about fertility concerns and fertility preservation options for women and for men.

-In addition, depending on the location of the surgery, both men and women may experience sexual side effects.
-For example, men undergoing surgery for prostate, bladder, colorectal, or other types of cancer may experience changes in their sexual desire, production of semen, ability to have an erection, or ability to ejaculate.
-Meanwhile, some gynecologic surgical procedures may cause sexual side effects, such as vaginal pain or dryness, in women.
-Many men and women experience a range of feelings after such surgeries, including loss, sadness, anxiety, or stress, all of which can affect sexual desire and intimacy.
-It is important to discuss the symptoms you experience with your doctor.
+Many men and women experience a range of feelings after such surgeries that can affect sexual desire and intimacy.
+It is important to discuss the symptoms you experience with your doctor, nurse, or social worker.
 Various options are available to help men and women manage the sexual problems from cancer and its treatment.